WE WiSH Project

 If you’re interested in receiving a monthly update on the project, or the link to the live streaming of the tests in May, please sign up here.

-This research is supported by funding through the Florida Division of Emergency Management, the National Science Foundation (read the award abstract here) and the Federal Emergency Management Agency, as well as support from the Applied Technology Council.
-The multiagency collaboration emphasizes the significance and potential impact of this research.
+The research has continued and expanded over time.
+The full-scale wind tunnel tests are supported by funding from the Florida Division of Emergency Management, the National Science Foundation (read the award abstract here), the Federal Emergency Management Agency, and the U.S. Department of Housing and Urban Development and HUD-funded Center of Excellence in Capacity-building for REsilient Housing (CECREH) led out of Texas Tech University, as well as support and collaboration with the Applied Technology Council.
+More recent research, supported by the State of California Office of Emergency Management, will conduct experiments and numerical analysis towards the development of earthquake-resistant installation provisions.
+The multiagency support emphasizes the significance and potential impact of this research.

 Testing Plan